ashishgaurav13/cl_safer_classifiers/README.md

 **License**:

-MIT except for EWC/SI code.
+MIT License.
 For EWC/SI code, also check the licensing information in repositories provided in references.